neelarka/Neural-Chef/README.md

 TEAM MEMBERS:
 Ananya Yetigadda, Gabriela Cantu, Shruthi Elkal, Subha Prashanth, Trupti Samant and Tinku Supakar

-For more details on the code, refer the README
+For more details on the code, refer Project_Schema.docx